Outage Analysis and Beamwidth Optimization for Positioning-Assisted Beamforming: System Model

-where $\theta \in (-\pi,\pi]$ denotes the angle of the receiver direction from the boresight direction and $2\theta _{3dB}$ indicates the 3-dB beamwidth of the antenna radiation pattern, and $a_m$ equals the side-lobe level attenuation of the antenna pattern.
+where $\theta \in (-\pi,\pi]$ denotes the angle of the receiver direction from the boresight direction and $2\theta _{3dB}$ indicates the 3-dB beamwidth of the antenna radiation pattern, and {{$a_m<1$}} equals the side-lobe level attenuation of the antenna pattern. {{ The parameters $\theta_{3dB}$ and $a_m$ can model the beams generated by a variety of antennas.}}